org-roam/org-roam-bibtex/README.md

 3. If neither 1. nor 2. resolved your problem, read the following section on [how to get help](#orb-help-me).

-##### WARNING!

-- **In version 0.2, the `org-roam-bibtex` namespace was renamed to `orb`, except for `org-roam-bibtex-mode` and other definitions that match the `*-mode*` pattern.
-The existing functions and variables bearing the old prefix will be supported for a while but support will be dropped eventually.
-All new functions and variables will have the new prefix except those matching the `*-mode*` pattern, which will retain the `org-roam-bibtex` namespace.**

 <a name="orb-help-me"></a>HELP ME!!!
 ---------------